If youโ€™re looking for a certified translation for an official or legal document, youโ€™ll probably question how much it costs.

 A multi-page document with more complex content may cost between $100 and $500 or more.

-The cost of a certified translation can vary greatly depending on several factors, including the type of document, the length of the document, the complexity of the content, and the language pair.
+The cost of a certified translation can vary greatly depending on several factors.
+They include the type of document, the length of the document, the complexity of the content, and the language pair.

 1. The Length of the Document

-The length of the document is one of the biggest factors that affect the cost of a certified translation.
+The length of the document is one of the biggest factors affecting the cost of a certified translation.

 In general, the longer the document, the more expensive the translation will be.
-This is because longer documents take more time and effort to translate, and the cost of the translation is typically calculated based on the number of words or pages.
+This is because longer documents take more time and effort to translate.
+The cost of the translation is typically calculated based on the number of words or pages.

 The complexity of the content is another key factor that can impact the cost of a certified translation.